prototypefund/iconet-Foundation-funkwhale/docs/installation/index.rst

 Reverse proxy configuration
 ---------------------------

 In order to make Funkwhale accessible from outside your server and to play nicely with other applications on your machine, you should configure a reverse proxy.

 We offer sample configurations for Nginx, Apache2 and Caddy.

 .. note::

     You can freely adapt the proposed configuration to your own needs, as we cannot cover every use case with a single template, especially when it's related to SSL configuration.

 Nginx
 ^^^^^

 Ensure you have a recent version of nginx on your server.
-On Debian-like system, you would have to run the following:
+On a Debian-based system use apt:

 .. code-block:: shell